qeiynn/rpi_motd/README.md

 ``
     sudo rm /etc/motd
 ``

-Remove the "last login" information.
+2. Remove the "last login" information.
 Disable the PrintLastLog option from the sshd service.
 Edit the /etc/ssh/sshd_config file and uncomment the line #PrintLastLog yes:

     $ sudo nano /etc/ssh/sshd_config

-Change [PrintLastLog yes] (uncomment if commented) to [PrintLastLog no]
+Change (and uncomment if commented)

+PrintLastLog yes

+to

+PrintLastLog no